UST-QuAntiL/QuantME-UseCases/2021-edoc/README.md

 Verify that the repository is empty by switching to the ``Service Templates`` tab.

-Switch back to the QuantME Transformation Framework and ...
-TODO
+Switch back to the QuantME Transformation Framework and import the QAA by clicking ``File`` and then ``Open File...``.
+In the file dialog, select the previously exported QAA.

 ![Modeler Import QAA](./docs/modeler-import-qaa.png)

-TODO
+The QuantME Transformation Framework opens the workflow from the QAA and performs the upload of the contained CSARs in the background.
+Wait some time and then refresh within the Winery UI to verify the uploaded Service Templates.

 ## Deployment